JuliaMath/Polynomials.jl/docs/src/index.md

 Polynomial(2.0 + 1.0*x - 0.3333333333333333*x^3)
 ```

 Differentiate the polynomial `p` term by term.
-The degree of the
+For non-zero polynomials, the degree of the
-resulting polynomial is one lower than the degree of `p`, unless `p`
+resulting polynomial is one lower than the degree of `p`.
-is a zero polynomial.

 ```jldoctest
 julia> derivative(Polynomial([1, 3, -1]))